Octavius

 Key Takeaways

-- The Cold Inheritor: Octavius's role in the play is to inherit Caesar's name without Caesar's humanity — Garber's "less flesh-and-blood than Julius Caesar ever was" captures the structural transformation in a single phrase.
+• The Cold Inheritor: Octavius's job in the play is to inherit Caesar's name without Caesar's humanity – the warmth, charisma, and physical presence are gone, and what is left is pure political competence.

-- The Proscription Scene: His first major appearance shows him sitting calmly at the table where Roman lives are being marked for death — including those of his colleagues' relatives — and the calmness is the point.
+• The Proscription Scene: His first appearance shows him calmly at the table where Roman lives, including his colleagues' relatives, are being marked for death – and the calm is the point.

-- The Final Authority: "I do not cross you; but I will do so" is Shakespeare's most economical demonstration of how Octavius operates: he denies contradiction in the breath that enacts it, and the political style is unanswerable.
+• The Final Authority: "I do not cross you; but I will do so" is Shakespeare's most economical demonstration of how Octavius works: he denies contradiction in the breath that enacts it, and the move is unanswerable.

-- The Voice That Closes the Play: The last words of the tragedy belong to Octavius, and the future it opens onto is the imperial Rome that history records he will found.
+• The Voice That Closes the Play: The last words of the tragedy are his, and the future they open onto is the imperial Rome that history records he will found.

 Study Questions and Analysis